North Sulawesi: Flora and Fauna

 In general, the varieties of flora and fauna in North Sulawesi are similar to those in other parts of Indonesia, except for some animals not found in other areas such as Deer, Maleo, Taong, Mini Tarsius Spectrum in Bitung City Nature Reserve And Coelacanth off the coast of Manado.
-This area there are no wild animals except the type of snake and crocodile that there are not many.

 In the sea off North Sulawesi, there are several species of fish, coral, and plankton.
 Several types of famous marine fish and is one source of foreign exchange, among others: tuna, skipjack, yellow tail, lobsters, and others.
 The condition of flora can be said that the mainland of North Sulawesi partly dominated by forest.
 Forest cover ranges from 300 m from sea level to mountain tops with various types of good quality timber, including ebony (wooden) iron wood, linggua wood, cempaka wood, wooden nantu, gopasa wood, meranti wood, There are also rattan, and various types of Dammar.
 In addition, there are many plantation crops such as coconut, nutmeg, and cloves.

 Demographics

 The slowest growing regency was that of the Sangihe Islands.
 In 2010, about 68% were Christian (predominantly Protestant with a sizable Catholic minority), one of the few exceptions in the predominantly Muslim Indonesia, due to the prominent Dutch missionary activity during the colonial era.
-Also, because the Muslim-majority region of Gorontalo (then comprising a city and two regencies) was split off to form a new province in 2000.
+Also, because the Muslim-majority region of Gorontalo (then comprising a city and two regencies) was split off to form a new province on 5 December 2000.
 There are also Muslim, Hindu, and Buddhist minorities.
 The largest ethnic groups are the Minahasan in the north of the province and the Mongondow to the south.
-The province's chief city is Manado with a population of 454,606 people according to the mid 2022 official estimate.
+The province's chief city is Manado with a population of 460,430 people according to the mid 2024 official estimate.

 Religion

-Most of the people of North Sulawesi adhere to Christianity, the next is Islam and then Hinduism.
-Christianity is the majority religion in those districts and cities of the Islands and Minahasa, while Islam is the majority religion in the districts and cities in the Bolaang Mongondow.
+About two-thirds of the population of North Sulawesi adhere to Christianity, while nearly one-third follow Islam; smaller numbers follow Hinduism or other faiths.
+Christianity is the predominant religion in those districts and cities of the Islands and Minahasa, while Islam is the largest religion in the districts and cities in the Bolaang Mongondow.
 Most of the Christians in North Sulawesi adhere to Protestantism, while significant minority Roman Catholic communities also exist in Manado and Bitung.
-Chinese folk religions such as Confucianism and Taoism also exist, which is mostly concentrated in Manado, which has a significant Chinese population.
-Manado also has a significant Judaism community.
+Chinese folk religions such as Confucianism and Taoism also exist, mostly concentrated in Manado, which has a significant Chinese population.
+Manado also has a Jewish community, numbering about 800.
 Currently, the only synagogue in Indonesia is located in Manado.
-There are an estimated 800 people in Manado who adhere to Judaism.
 As the Indonesian government only recognizes six religions and traditional faith, those who adhere to other religions or faiths can choose to put one of the officially recognized religions or traditional faith, or Kepercayaan Terhadap Tuhan Yang Maha Esa (Believe in One Almighty God) on their ID cards.